The Truth About Coffee and PCOS

 Such statements are disappointing and confusing for those who cannot forgo their morning cup of Joe.
 Should you reconsider your daily intake of the tan-colored drink?

-· Plenty of antioxidants like chlorogenic acids, melanoidins, hydrocinnamic acids, and polyphenols
+• Antioxidants: Includes chlorogenic acids, melanoidins, hydrocinnamic acids, and polyphenols.

-The high antioxidant content of black coffee makes it one of the healthiest beverages.
+The low calorie and high antioxidant content make black coffee a popular, guilt-free drink.
+The high antioxidant content of black coffee even makes it one of the healthiest beverages.

-The diterpenes present in coffee are the reason behind the disagreement about black coffee's health benefits.
+However, the diterpenes in coffee cause some debate about its health benefits.
 Diterpenes can raise bad cholesterol (LDL) in the body.
-However, different brewing methods yield varying levels of these elements (discussed later in the article).
+Different brewing methods yield varying levels of these elements, which we'll discuss later.

-The caffeine content of a cup of black coffee varies according to;
+The caffeine content of a cup of black coffee varies based on:

 The Pros of Coffee for PCOS